Skip to content

 Welfare Fraud and Improper Payments Table

-The table below shows billions of dollars of estimated welfare fraud and improper payments by welfare programs.
+The table below shows billions of dollars of estimated welfare fraud and Improper Payments by welfare programs.
 The table takes total expenditures by program and applies the Improper Payment percentage (detailed by program below).

 Table showing Improper Payment totals for each welfare program.
+The total of Improper Payments totals $101.1 billion.

-$2.4 Trillion Overall Problem
+$2.7 Trillion Overall Problem

 Uncollected Taxes and Improper Payments Exceed $500 Billion Annually